eduardocpacheco99/programming-guide-for-the-capm-r-package/en/README.md

 # Programming guide for the `capm` R package
 #### Oswaldo Santos Baquero
 oswaldosant@gmail.com
-Last revision: 25th October 2015
+Last revision: 26th October 2015
 <br><br><br><br>

-The purppose of this guide is to show you how to implement the general [workflow](http://oswaldosantos.github.io/capm) supported by the `capm`, without going into theoretical details or practical implications (these will be the focus of research papers and other complementary documentation).
+The purpose of this guide is to show you how to implement the general [workflow](http://oswaldosantos.github.io/capm) supported by the `capm`, without going into theoretical details or practical implications (these will be the focus of research papers and other complementary documentation).

 #### Assumptions to reproduce this guide: